 Granular access control ensures teams access only the tools they need:

-• Role-based access control: Define permissions by role (e.g., read-only operations, write capabilities)
+- Role-based access control: Define permissions by role and IdP group

 MintMCP's approach balances security requirements with developer productivity, enabling fast, controlled access to AI tools.

 Coding agents operate with extensive system access, reading files, executing commands, and accessing production systems through MCP tools.
-The LLM Proxy provides essential visibility and control over agent behavior.
+MintMCP's Gateway + Agent Monitor model provides visibility and control over both MCP traffic and local non-MCP agent activity.

 Tracking Agent Interactions for Observability

-• Tool call tracking: Monitor every MCP tool invocation across all coding agents
+- Tool call tracking: Monitor MCP tool invocation across coding agents

-• MCP inventory: Complete visibility into installed MCPs and their usage patterns
+- MCP inventory: Visibility into MCPs and usage patterns

 Protecting Sensitive Data from AI Access